4 Shares

 Daughter brushing mom’s hair.

 Masters at serving maintain several significant heart postures that enable them to serve well.
 I’ve listed a few, along with some corresponding verses.
 But please, don’t stop there.
-The Bible is full of teaching on this subject.
+The Bible is full of teachings on this subject.

 Gratefulness